tommeier/bash-publish_to/README.md

 ## To Do
  * Add exception catching for when a conflict occurs.
+ * On startup script allow selection of the 'master/dev' branch based on possible branches in git
 ## Credits

  * Justin French - http://github.com/justinfrench - for the original static publishing requirements